Idleness76/RPG_Tools/doc/features/RequirementNotes.md

    a.
 HowMany is the number of dice to roll.
    b.
 WhatKind is the type of dice used.
    c.
-ResultModifier will add or sibtract a provided value from the reuslt once calculated.
+RollAdjustment will add or sibtract a provided value from the reuslt once calculated.
    d.
 RollModifier is a special condition that will change the number of dice that are rolled, and how the total is calculated.

    e.
-RollDice(HowMany?, WhatKind?, ResultModifier, RollModifier)
+RollDice(HowMany?, WhatKind?, RollAdjustment, RollModifier)

 > All of these concepts will be put into a single 'section' of the code when it's created.
 That section will be called a DiceEngine.
 The entity which owns the FUNCTION of rolling the dice a DiceBag.